danforthcenter/plantcv/docs/gaussian_blur.md

 - **Parameters:**
     - img - RGB or grayscale image data
-    - ksize - Tuple of kernel dimensions, e.g. (5, 5)
+    - ksize - Tuple of kernel dimensions, e.g. (5, 5).
+Must be odd integers.
     - sigma_x - standard deviation in X direction; if 0 (default), calculated from kernel size
     - sigma_y - standard deviation in Y direction; if sigma_Y is None (default), sigma_Y is taken to equal sigma_X
 - **Context:**